fig balsamic

 potatoes, aïoli, and great Cuisinart feature

 The original version of this recipe is from Tyler Florence of the Food Network.
 I made his recipe for a series of classes I just finished teaching at Les Gourmettes Cooking School.
 With Tyler’s Twice Cooked Potatoes, the second cooking is achieved by deep frying the potatoes, and are they delicious!
 But after serving 33 students in two nights, I came to the conclusion that using the original version as part of a buffet doesn’t work well because of the final frying step.
 The potatoes are best eaten immediately, as most fried foods are.
-What made the potatoes so wonderful was the crispiness achieved by deep frying.
+What made the potatoes so wonderful was the crispiness achieved by deep-frying.
 My double roasting technique results in a similar crisp texture, but without the extra fat, plus the potatoes can now be served hot or held at room temperature, without becoming greasy.
-Not only are these potatoes a great vegetable side-dish, they also make perfect little party nibbles!
+Not only are these potatoes a great vegetable side dish, but they also make perfect little party nibbles!

 The Cuisinart has a special feature just for the purpose of making fresh mayonnaise and aïoli.
 The lid has a spout (a feed tube) with a “food pusher”.
 The food pusher has a small hole in the bottom that allows oil to drip slowly into the work bowl at just the right rate, a “slow and steady stream” allowing the mayonnaise to emulsify perfectly.